 - Teens should start learning and preparing as soon as the decision to have surgery is made.
 Reading books and using the Internet are good places to start, but be certain to only use trusted, educational sites instead of message boards and video hosting sites.
 The patient’s doctor or one of our child life specialists may be able to provide a list of trusted internet resources specific to the patient’s surgery or procedure.

 - Child life specialists can provide age-appropriate explanations and assist teens in finding a variety of resources.
-At CHOC Children’s, our child life specialists take teens on special Hello Hospital tours that help them understand what they will experience before, during and after surgery.
+At CHOC Children’s, our child life specialists take teens on special pre-surgery tours that help them understand what they will experience before, during and after surgery.

 - Teenagers are often reluctant to admit that they do not understand explanations.
 Parents and healthcare professionals may need to explain treatment in several different ways, without making the teen feel uncomfortable.